GuillermoW93/curriculum-vitae/README.md

 - Automated my entire home with HA on Raspberry Pi.
 - Fluent in Dutch, English, German and Russian.
 - Love cycling and exploring the wildest places.
-- Currently working on: CKS 🧑‍🚀
+- Currently working on: CNPA 🧑‍🚀

 ![This is me cycling the Durmitor Mountains in Montenegro](static/colnago.jpg)